 While these three benefits are substantial, you may also gain the necessary skills and confidence needed to succeed in the work environment.
 Many students become more motivated and driven after the completion of an internship as they have a better sense of what they want to do after college.
 And finally, through an internship you are able to start building your network, which may be one of the most important components of an internship because everyone you meet is a potential contact for advice and referrals once on the job market.

-We currently have several exclusive internships within the School of Communication Studies and the Scripps College of Communication.
+There are several local area internships that are frequently offered to students within the School of Communication Studies and the Scripps College of Communication.
 Below are links to the websites of these organizations.
-Always look out for updates and application deadlines in your e-mail as they are sent out on an as-needed basis through the College.
+Internship opportunities and application deadlines are sent to your email via the bi-weekly e-newsletter distributed by the Scripps Dean’s Office.

 Rural Action – an organization that builds model sustainable development projects and encourages a broad civic conversation around Appalachian Ohio’s assets in order to create sustainable development paths for the region currently offers internships in environmental communication, event planning, media management, and membership recruitment and marketing.

 Good Works, Inc. – a COMMUNITY OF HOPE for those struggling with poverty in rural Appalachia.
 They provide biblical hospitality through The Timothy House (shelter for the rural homeless), The Hannah House (long term residential care-community), job experience programs, creative volunteer service opportunities and community development ministries.
 They currently offer internships focused on the Good Works Walk, one of the biggest fundraisers for the organization.

 Ohio University Office of Sustainability – This office provides services and support to the campus community; advocates for innovation and research; and ensures fulfillment of institutional commitments to environmental, social, and economic well-being.
 They currently offer several internships every semester for students interested in becoming more engaged and sustainable citizens.